f-kretschmer/myopic-mces-data/README.md

 This repository contains datasets from the Paper [Small molecule machine learning: All models are wrong, some may not even be helpful](https://doi) alongside Jupyter Notebooks for visualization of MCES distances.
-Files too large are hosted at [OSF](https://doi.org/10.17605/OSF.IO/5SXFE).
+Files too large for GitHub are hosted at [OSF](https://doi.org/10.17605/OSF.IO/5SXFE).

 | file                               | description                                                                                                                                                                          |
 |------------------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|